How Can a Culture of Collaboration Transform Your Organisation?

-As more and more organisations are realising the value of collaboration technology and of the digital workplace, it’s no longer the question of whether new ways of teamwork can help, but how to get the most out of these solutions.
+As more and more organisations are realising the value of collaboration technology and the digital workplace, it’s no longer the question of whether new ways of teamwork can help, but how to get the most out of these solutions.

 “Companies need their critical workforces to perform smarter, faster and more productively.
 Achieving that goal requires embedding collaborative technologies deep into processes and incentivising collaborative behaviours – ultimately transforming the way organisations turn knowledge into action.
 Collaboration platforms should do more than help employees talk about their work; they should create new ways for employees to do their work.” – Accenture